Quantum Commuting Circuits and Complexity of Ising Partition Functions: Bridging IQP and Ising partition functions

 By denoting the set of all measured qubits after the $k$th measurements as $M^{(k)}$ (since there is no order in the measurements in {\sf IQP}, we can choose an arbitrary order of measurements for our convenience), we can reconstruct the joint probability distribution of {\sf IQP} as follows:

 where the $i_k$th qubit is measured at step $k$, i.e., $\{i_k \} \cup M^{(k-1)} = M^{(k)}$.
-If the marginal distribution, that is, partition functions of the Ising models defined by $\tilde G_{M^{(k)}}$ can be calculated efficiently for all $M^{(k)}$ for any measurement order, {\sf IQP} is classically simulatable.
+If the marginal distribution, that is, the Ising partition functions defined on $\tilde G_{M^{(k)}}$ can be calculated efficiently for all $M^{(k)}$ for a measurement order, {\sf IQP} is classically simulatable at least in the weak sense.

+Note that even if we can calculate the marginal distributions for an appropriately chosen measurement order, it is not sufficient to show strong simulatability in a strict sense.
+In order to shown strong simulatability, we have to show that arbitrary marginal distributions can be calculated efficiently.
+In the next section, we will see a classically simulatable class based on planarity of the associated Ising models.
+However, if we choose a wrong measurement order, the merged graph results in a non-planar graph.
+In such a case, the marginal distribution is mapped into a partition function of an Ising model on a non-planar lattice, which is hard to calculate~\cite{Barahona,Istrail,RaussendorfNonplanar}.
+To clarify this situation, we say {\it almost strongly simulatable} if there exists a measurement order, and all marginal distributions with respect it can be calculated efficiently.